frederikcreemers/frederikcreemers.be/content/posts/how-to-make-your-website-accessible-to-people-who-use-screen-magnifiers.md

 A screen magnifier is a piece of software that magnifies the screen (how unexpected!)
 It displays a portion of what would be on the screen, enlarged, either on the full screen, or on a region of the screen, leaving the rest unmagnified.

-As an example, here's what it looks like for me to browse the articles on the home page of this site:
+As an example, here's what it looks like for me to browse the articles on the home page of [dev.to](https://dev.to):

 ![](https://thepracticaldev.s3.amazonaws.com/i/oqoasmqwnnvep9ci2wri.gif)